Ash98-bit/work-from-home-prediction/README.md

 - **Feature Importance Explanation:** Insights on which features drive predictions
 - **Practical Adaptability:** Suitability of the model for real-world business application

-The attached PDF details the reasoning behind each step and identifies the model best suited for this business case (**spoiler:** it is not the model with the highest test accuracy!).
+The attached PDF details the reasoning behind each step and identifies the model best suited for this business case (**spoiler:** it is not the model with the highest test accuracy haha!)

 ## Outcome
 - **Grade:** 1 (on a scale of 1 to 5, 1 being the best)